University of British Columbia: Finances

-In 2012–13, UBC's budget exceeded $2billion, and the university posted balanced financial results for the fourth consecutive year through strategic revenue diversification, careful management of assets, and a continued focus on fundraising for projects across the university.
-Government grants account for approximately 45% of total revenues.
-Annual fundraising has nearly doubled in 5 years to reach $213million.
+In 2024–25, UBC's budget exceeded $3.8 billion and the university posted balanced financial results.
+Government grants account for approximately 40 per cent of total revenues, and student tuition approximately 41 per cent.

 Tuition

 Tuition fees vary significantly between Canadian citizens (and permanent residents) and international students.
 In addition, for both undergraduate and graduate programs, tuition rates vary among the university's faculties.
 Students must also pay for various living expenses such as housing, food and health care.
 As of the 2012–2013 school year, these expenses were estimated at around $13,000 CAD per academic year.

 Undergraduate tuition

-UBC tuition for 2012 was $4,700 before adding other mandatory administrative fees for a Canadian student in a basic 30-unit program, though various programs cost from $3,406 to $9,640.
-Tuition for international students is significantly higher (2.3–4.6 times higher than domestic students).
-In 2012, tuition for international students ranged from $16,245 CAD to $25,721 CAD.
+UBC tuition for 2024 was $6,079.20 before adding other mandatory administrative fees for a Canadian student in a basic 30-unit program, though there is some variation in this figure.
+Tuition for international students is significantly higher (8–9 times higher than domestic students).
+In 2024, tuition for international students ranged from $49,548.40 CAD to $64,651.30 CAD.

-In 2001–02, UBC had one of the lowest undergraduate tuition rates in Canada, at an average of $2,181 CAD per year for a full-time programme due to a government-instituted tuition freeze.
+In 2001–02, UBC had one of the lowest undergraduate tuition rates in Canada, at an average of $2,181 CAD per year for a full-time program due to a government-instituted tuition freeze.

 In 2001, the BC Liberal party defeated the NDP in British Columbia and lifted the tuition freeze.
-In 2002–03 undergraduate and graduate tuition rose by an average of 30%, and up to 40% in some faculties.
+In 2002–03 undergraduate and graduate tuition rose by an average of 30% and up to 40% in some faculties.
 This has led to better facilities, but also to student unrest and contributed to a teaching assistant union strike.

-UBC again increased tuition by 30% in the 2003–04 year, again by approximately 15% in the 2004–05 season, and 2% in the 2005–06 and 2006–07 years.
+UBC again increased tuition by 30% in the 2003–04 year, again by approximately 15% in the 2004–05 season and 2% in the 2005–06 and 2006–07 years.
 Increases were lower than expected because, in the 2005 Speech from the Throne, the government announced tuition increases would be capped to inflation.
 In 2006–07, the Canadian average undergraduate tuition fee was $4,347 and the BC average was $4,960.
 In 2014, the board of governors passed a one-time 10% tuition increase for all new incoming international students.
 In December 2015, UBC's board of governors passed a motion increasing international tuition by more than 46.8% for the academic years 2016–17, 2017–18, 2018–2019.
-This announcement was met with indignation by many of the university's students as this was the second major increase in international tuition in less than a year, taking total international student tuition fee increases to above 60% within 4 years (minimum international tuition will be benchmarked at $35,071 CAD in the year 2018–19).
+This announcement was met with indignation by many of the university's students as this was the second major increase in international tuition in less than a year, taking total international student tuition fee increases to above 60% within 4 years (minimum international tuition will be bench marked at $35,071 CAD in the year 2018–19).